Here are some questions and answers about the Phuket Hash House Harriers that you may find useful.

 Every hash is at a different place on the island.
 Directions to the next runs are here.

 For the weekly (Phuket) hash, it is every Saturday afternoon.
 Usually with a 4 PM start so aim to get there about 3:30 PM.
 We sometimes switch to "Hash Light Savings Time" during winter and shift everything earlier by 30 minutes.
 There are also monthly hashes held at different times throughout the month.
 For details of these click here..

-On the Saturday hash we charge 100B for non members and 60B for members - you automatically become a member on your fifth run.
+On the Saturday hash we charge 100B for virgins (first timer Hashers), 100B for non members and 80B for members - you automatically become a member on your sixth run.
 That allows you to take part in the run/walk and join in to our circle.
-Kids are 20B and dogs are free.
-More about kids.
-Surprisingly enough, your 100B does not cover your beer and food!
+Kids are 20B and dogs are free More about kids.
+Surprisingly enough, your 100B does not cover your beer and food!"